 Moore Museum provides a valuable resource as a community partner by offering programs for field trips related to The Ontario Curriculum, especially Social Studies (2013), but also for Drama and Science & Technology.
 Connections to the curriculum are noted for each program.

 Moore Museum programs are especially beneficial in connection to the continuity and change concept of social studies thinking.
 As students interact with first-person “pioneer” interpreters in historic buildings, surrounded by artefacts, they are able to compare various aspects of their lives to those of early settlers.

 Our goal is to give students an up-close, hands-on exploration of the skills, lifestyles and challenges of past generations.
 The highlight of all our school programming, therefore, is the hands-on component.
-Students who return years later remember dipping a candle, pulling taffy, writing with a quill pen in the schoolhouse, or making a toy.
+Students who return years later remember baking using the wood stove, pulling taffy, carding wool, or making a toy.